umarhassan-mitodl/21m.011-fall-2024/content/pages/week-8-recitation-8b-listening-reading-goetjen.md

 **Late Period (1813–1827)**

 Beethoven's late period is characterized by an inward turn, likely due to the complete loss of hearing he experienced during this time.
 While there are compositions from this time that are large, outgoing and joyous such as the finale to the Ninth Symphony ("Ode to Joy"), many of his chamber works, such as piano sonatas and string quartets, show a more introspective and experimental style.
 The late string quartets are especially known for a variety of unusual compositional techniques, but his late piano sonatas show this influence as well.
 For instance, in terms of sonata form, he begins to treat the form very loosely, more as a suggestion than a template.
-See [this image of an anonymous painting of Beethoven later in life working at the piano](https://upload.wikimedia.org/wikipedia/commons/a/a3/Beethovenhome.JPG).
+See {{% resource_link "ec509aad-1960-482a-891b-55126ec1331a" "this image of an anonymous painting of Beethoven later in life working at the piano" %}}.
 This was painted around 1890, so it is the artist's imagining of this scene, not a firsthand account.
 But it depicts very well the popular image of Beethoven in his late period as the messy artist solely focused on his work.

 For example, let's look at the first movement of his Piano Sonata No. 30 in E major, Op.
 109 (1820).
 This movement is definitely in sonata form, but it does not follow many of the conventions.
 First, there is no transition/bridge theme, and second, the two themes of the exposition are not just in different keys but also in different tempos and meters!
 Also, the second theme starts on a very harmonically ambiguous chord, so it's not for a while that the second key of B major is made clear.
 Skipping the traditional repeat of the exposition, the development is quite short and really only deals with the first theme very briefly, while the recapitulation is strikingly different from the exposition, not just in terms of key.
 Finally, the coda brings back the first theme again, so the only guiding principle of this movement is that the first theme is present in all parts of the form.
 Look at the form guide below and follow along as you listen:

 ### Beethoven, Piano Sonata No. 30 in E major, Op.
 109 (1820)

-Recording performed by Tom Beghin. [\[Listen on YouTube\]](https://youtu.be/cokmbG7PSEs?si=Fmd_ylRgB6JdvWq6)
+Recording performed by Tom Beghin. {{% resource_link "43918db2-4f97-4ce4-92ef-767a02deed5e" "[Listen on YouTube]" %}}

 Exposition: 0:00-0:59